|THE EGYPTIAN JOURNAL OF EXPERIMENTAL BIOLOGY (Zoology)|

 Figures must be submitted both in the manuscript and as separate files.

-The article costs 1600 Egyptian pounds including (15 text pages + 6 figures or tables) online publishing and 10 offprint, an extra 40 pounds for each additional page.
+The article costs 1600 Egyptian pounds including (15 text pages + 6 figures or tables) online publishing, an extra 20 pounds for each additional page.

 For Arab and Foreigners